-Even before the floods, the dearth of cars had sunk Honda's sales in the United States, its biggest market, ranking it below Nissan Motor Co <7201.T> in the last three months.
+The dearth of cars has pushed down Honda's sales in the United States, its biggest market, ranking it below Nissan Motor Co <7201.T> in the last three months.

-About one-tenth, or 35 of Honda's tier-one suppliers for cars in Thailand, had been flooded, Ike said.
-With the damage spreading, more suppliers down the chain could also become affected, he said.
+Ike said about one-tenth, or 35 of its tier-one suppliers for cars in Thailand, had been flooded.
+With the flood damage spreading, more suppliers down the chain could also become affected.

 The situation is changing daily.
-It's hard to get a read on the situation.
+It's hard to get a read on the situation, he said.

-Ike said operators of Ayutthaya's industrial estate had told Honda that it expects removal of the floodwaters to take until mid-December.
-Restoring work at the damaged facility would probably take a few months from there, meaning work could be halted through the end of the business year, Ike said.
+Ike said operators of the industrial estate in Ayutthaya, where its car plant is located, had told it that it expects removal of the floodwaters to take until mid-December.
+Restoring work at the damaged facility would probably take a few months from there, Ike said, meaning production could be halted through the end of the business year in March.